juliankappler/fokker-planck/README.md

 Currently implemented features are

 * **Parameter inference** for time-independent diffusivity <i>D(x)</i> and drift <i>a(x)</i> from given realizations of the Langevin equation corresponding to Eq.
 (1) <a href="#ref_1">[1]</a>.
+* **Numerical calculation of the spectrum** of the Fokker-Planck operator defined by the right-hand side of Eq.
+(1), for various boundary conditions (absorbing, no-flux/reflecting, periodic).
 * **Numerical simulation** of Eq.
 (1) on a finite domain for various boundary conditions (absorbing, no-flux/reflecting, periodic, general robin boundary conditions) <a href="#ref_2">[2]</a>.